An updated version of this popular post, with some revisions for the upcoming September 2018 admissions cycle.

 First, just note that there are two broad classes of applicants: those who are currently attending a high school in Ontario (we call them “OSS” or “Form 101” applicants), and those who are not (“NOSS” or “Form 105” applicants, which includes people in other provinces and countries, transfer applicants, and those who graduated from high school already).
 There is no advantage to being one type or the other, it’s just a different internal process because of the way data is provided to us, as explained below.
 So, here’s the process:

 - Decide which of our engineering programs you are most interested in.
 That will be the one you officially apply to in Step #2.
 For some people this is a difficult decision.
 If so, start early and do lots of research on our websites and those of many other universities and professional organizations.
-Those within reasonable travel distance of Waterloo might want to talk to arrange a visit .
+Those within reasonable travel distance of Waterloo might want to arrange a visit .
 Doing some upfront homework and picking a program that matches your interests is critical, because you may not be able to change your mind after May, once all the spaces are filled.
 In fact, in recent years switching programs has not been possible for most people because our space is too limited.

 - Follow any additional instructions we send by email.
 Check your spam or junk folder, where our emails sometimes end up.
 You don’t want to miss anything important!
 You will get information on how to set up your special online account at Waterloo (called “Quest”), and other things you need to do.

 - If you need to meet our English Language Requirements, submit your TOEFL or IELTS or other English test score.
 We won’t consider you at all if this is missing, no matter how good your grades are.
 Sometimes we request English test scores even if you are theoretically exempted (we reserve the right to request English tests from any applicant).
 English proficiency is very important to us, because it can significantly affect your chances at getting co-op jobs.